GetJobber/atlantis/docs/proposals/Disclosure/README.md

 - Because this is similar to `<details>` HTML element, we can use the [`"group"` ARIA role](https://w3c.github.io/aria/#group) to form a collection of related items that are recognizable by assistive technologies
-- As of writing, there are no equalvant component found in React Native's [Core Component](https://reactnative.dev/docs/components-and-apis) library
+- As of writing, there is no equivalent component found in React Native's [Core Component](https://reactnative.dev/docs/components-and-apis) library

 ## Responsiveness